 In September 2011, led by U.S. Congressman Cliff Stearns (then Chairman of the House Energy and Commerce Committee’s Subcommittee on Oversight and Investigations), the Energy and Commerce Committee launched the first ever investigation into Planned Parenthood’s use of taxpayer dollars and its institutional policies and practices – an investigation largely motivated by the troubling questions raised in this groundbreaking report.

-While AUL and AULA’s influence garnered national media attention for the progress being achieved in protecting women and the unborn in the law, we paused to celebrate a milestone in November of 2011: Our 40th anniversary.
+While AUL’s influence garnered national media attention for the progress being achieved in protecting women and the unborn in the law, we paused to celebrate a milestone in November of 2011: Our 40th anniversary.

 In a star-studded event that showcased the unique influence of AUL in the nation’s capitol, members of Congress joined pro-life leaders and honored guests to note the accomplishments achieved by the nation’s oldest pro-life group.
 Members of the House and Senate honored AUL and our President and CEO Dr. Charmaine Yoest, including Sen. Jeff Sessions, Rep. Renee Ellmers, and Sen. Orrin Hatch.
 The black-tie event took place overlooking the U.S. Capitol at the Newseum in Washington, D.C.